 - 6 to 7 green chillies finely chopped (adjust to spice required)

-- Place the sago/ sabudana in a colander and pass it through running tap water to let go off excess starch.
-Soak it in water just a little above the sago level for an hour to 11/2 hour.
+- Place the sago/ sabudana in a colander and rinse it well a few times in water to let go off excess starch.
+Once water runs clear soak it in water just a little above the sago level for an hour to 11/2 hour.
 Then drain the excess water and keep covered for atleast 6 hours or overnight.
 Do check it to make sure its softened.
 The sago should be moist and separate.
 If not sprinkle a little water and turn it over.
 Cover and keep aside.

-- When ready to prepare khichadi uncover the sago, add salt, sugar and peanut powder and mix gently, taking care not to break the sago.
+- When ready to prepare khichdi uncover the sago, add salt, sugar and peanut powder and mix gently, taking care not to break the sago.

 - Heat 2 tbsp ghee in a pan add cumin seeds,when they crackle add chillies and saute well.

 - The heat should be on low flame.
-When the sago turns transluscent, the khichadi is done.
+When the sago turns transluscent, the khichdi is done.
 Mix well and remove from heat.

 - Do not overcook as it will harden the sago and it’ll become lumpy.